 If you are considering an overnight stop or two along the way during your road trip from Phoenix to Los Angeles, you have a number of amazing options.
 With that said, these are some of the best the route has to offer:

-Take in the scenery at Mesa Verde National Park
+Take in the scenery at Joshua Tree National Park

 Go celebrity hunting in Palm Springs